jbrazda/icai-fault-alert-service/README.md

 iics.password.prod=SET_PASSWORD
 ```

-> WARNING Never put these properties into the project folder and keep this property file in a secure location ideally  '~/iics/environment.properties' The iics folder should be accessible only by user running the import/export/publish tasks ('700' type of permission on unix systems)
+> WARNING Never put these properties into the project folder and keep this property file in a secure location ideally  `~/iics/environment.properties` The `~/iics` folder should be accessible only by user running the import/export/publish tasks (use '700' permission on unix systems)

 Update existing or copy [conf/iclab-dev.release.properties](conf/iclab-dev.release.properties) file which defines a key Environment specific parameters